metalbear-co/mirrord/TELEMETRY.md

 # Telemetry / Analytics

 mirrord sends anonymous usage statistics to our systems.
 We don't store IP addresses, and in the open-source version of mirrord, we don't create any unique identifier for the user.
-In mirrord for Teams, a random key is used as an identifier for each user.
+In mirrord for Teams, a random key is used as an identifier for each user, along with the key of the operator used.

 Data collected is session duration and what features were used (steal/mirror/fs mode, etc).
 This helps us to improve the product and by better understanding our users.